 This delicious vegan Mushroom Bourguignon is a vegan take on the classic beef Bourguignon dish that swaps meat for mushrooms and is perfect warming comfort food for chilly winter nights!

 Want more vegan recipes?
 Try 3 issues of Vegan Food & Living magazine for just £3!

-“A medley of mushrooms and vegetables cooked in a deliciously rich red wine gravy, this hearty vegan Mushroom Bourguignon is quick and easy to prepare.
+“A medley of mushrooms and vegetables cooked in a deliciously rich red wine gravy, this hearty vegan mushroom recipe is quick and easy to prepare.
 Serve with mashed potatoes, green beans and a glass or two of red wine!” – Lucy Parissi, Supergoldenbakes

 Total Time: 50 minutes

 Prep Time: 10 minutes

 Cook Time: 40 minutes